daniel-beet/acme.sh.wiki-clone/Home.md

 ## 3. How to get pkcs12(pfx) format:

-After you issue the cert, then you can use `toPkcs` command to convert the cert to pkcs12(pfx) format
+After you issue the cert, you can use the `toPkcs` command to convert the cert to pkcs12(pfx) format
 ```
 acme.sh  --toPkcs  -d <domain>  [--password pfx-password]
 ```